Estimate Time9 min

 • Buyers' agents may not show your home to their clients.

-If you do decide to sell your home on your own, help is available.
+If you decide to sell your home on your own, help is available.
 Try searching for information online, talking to friends with expertise (unless you already happen to be a lawyer or similarly informed professional), or hiring a lawyer for a few hours' consultation.
-Also, FSBO websites offer tips, documents for download, and other services, such as listing your home on the multiple listing service (MLS) for a fee.3
+Also, FSBO websites offer tips, documents for download, and other services, such as listing your home on the multiple listing service (MLS) for a fee.2

 Tips to help price your home